Tue Oct 6th, 2020, 0600-1700

 Peru Peak Shelter to Black Brook, SOBO LT mile 235

-Today proved that big miles are still possible, at least on the AT.
-We wanted to hike 26 miles so that we’d be able to reach a town for resupply the day after.
-It’s also supposed to rain the next day, so it’s better to get more of the miles done on a nice day.
-We meet our goal plus some!
+This day proved that big miles were still possible, at least on the AT.
+We wanted to hike 26 miles so that we’d be able to reach a town for resupply the next.
+It was also supposed to rain the next day, so it was better to get more of the miles done on a nice day.
+We met our goal plus some!
 As always, the early bird gets the miles.
-I know this game plan works and another benefit is that I usually have the trail all to myself for a few hours.
+I knew this game plan worked and another benefit was that I had the trail all to myself for a few hours.

-The day starts with a climb to Styles Peak, up into the morning fog.
-It’s pretty thin but there are no views.
-Light begins to filter through as I make my way down to Mad Tom Notch (love the name).
-The yellow of the leaves and the early morning light give the forest an ethereal feeling.
-It’s like a dream.
+The day started with a climb to Styles Peak, up into the morning fog.
+It was pretty thin but there were still no views.
+Light began to filter through as I made my way down to Mad Tom Notch.
+The yellow of the leaves and the early morning light gave the forest an ethereal feeling.
+It was like a dream.

-Then I’m climbing again to Bromley Mountain.
-These climbs are easy, with the trail well graded.
-Or maybe I’m just super strong after all the stupid steep climbs earlier in the trail.
-The fog has partially burned off by the top and there are nice views from a ski area.
-I check out the warming hut, which seems to be a very fine place to spend a night.
-I will have to keep it in mind if and when I hike the AT again.
+Then I was climbing again to Bromley Mountain.
+These climbs were easy, with the trail well graded.
+Or maybe I was just super strong after all the stupid steep climbs earlier in the trail.
+The fog partially burned off by the top and there were nice views from a ski area.
+I checked out the warming hut, which seemed to be a very fine place to spend a night.
+I would keep it in mind, for if and when I hiked the AT afterwards.

-Down the mountain is the road to Manchester Center.
-We were going to resupply there but had so much food from our last resupply that we decided to push on another 1.5 days.
-Our new plan requires bigger mileage days but we’re feeling up to it and the terrain is more forgiving.
-I see one backpacker standing by the road, looking for a hitch, then pass another 6 NOBO’s heading towards the road.
-I don’t know if they’re all going into town but it makes me glad I’m not trying to get a ride there myself.
+Down the mountain was the road to Manchester Center.
+We were going to resupply there, but had so much food from our last resupply that we decided to push on another 1.5 days.
+Our new plan required bigger mile days but at least the terrain was more forgiving.
+I saw one backpacker standing by the road, looking for a hitch, then passed another 6 NOBO’s heading towards the road.
+I didn’t know if they were all going into town, but it made me glad I wasn’t trying to get a ride there myself.

-The trail winds through low ridgelines for the next 10 miles and I just go on a slow, efficient burn.
-I manage to keep my 3 mph pace all the way until lunch at 1 pm, which means I’ve hacked away 21 miles by then!
-The rest of the day I can just relax.
-We have lunch at Stratton Pond Shelter.
-It’s huge and new but empty.
-We read that 3 Sobos stayed there just last night, so we can’t be too far behind them.
+The trail wound through low ridgelines for the next 10 miles and I went into a slow, efficient burn.
+I managed to keep my 3 mph pace all the way until lunch at 1 pm, which meant I hacked away 21 miles by then!
+The rest of the day I could just relax.
+I had lunch at Stratton Pond Shelter.
+It was huge and new but empty.
+I read that 3 SOBOs stayed there the night before, so I couldn’t be too far behind them.

-We decide to hike another 7 miles to a stream.
-But first we must go over Stratton mountain, a 1500′ climb.
-Like the other mountains in this area, it’s pretty easy.
-We reach 3,940′ and go up another 50′ in the awesome fire tower, which is fully enclosed by windows at the top.
-We spend some time admiring the views and peak finding.
-We can no longer see many of the mountains to the north but we do spot Killington, plus Bromley that we came over earlier today.
-It’s easy to pick out because of the ski area.
-I take a picture encompassing the expanse between it and Stratton Pond.
-That distance represents my morning… cool to think how I’ve walked all that way in just half a day.
+I decided to hike another 7 miles to a stream.
+But first, I had to go over Stratton mountain, a 1500′ climb.
+Like the other mountains in this area, it was pretty easy.
+I reached 3,940′ and went up another 50′ in the awesome fire tower, which was fully enclosed by windows at the top.
+I spent some time admiring the views and peak finding.
+I could no longer see the big mountains to the north, but I did spot Killington, plus Bromley that I came over earlier…it was easy to pick out because of the ski area.
+I took a picture encompassing the expanse between it and Stratton Pond….a distance that represented my morning.
+It was cool to ponder that I walked all that way in just half a day.

 Bromley is all the way to the right and Stratton Pond all the way to the left.

-We head down towards our destination for the day, a nice stream with a bridge and flat tent spots.
-A barred owl greets us.
-This is only the second night that we haven’t stayed in or near a shelter.
-As such, it’s just us there…and the owl.
+After getting my fill of views, I headed down towards my destination for the night, a nice stream with a bridge and flat tent spots.
+A barred owl greeted me.
+This was only the second night that I didn’t stay in or near a shelter.
+As such, the site was empty, besides the owl.